padiketeku/EnvMonMod/EMM-Prac-4-Land Clearing.md

 var img2018 =vegetation_indices(img2018)
 ```

-Now that we have the NDVI layer we would use this to retrieve the vegetation pixels.
-A subjective NDVI threshold value of 0.4 was used with the hope that only woodland and shrubs would be available for investigation.
+Now that we have the NDVI layer we would use this to identify the vegetation pixels.
+A subjective NDVI threshold value of 0.4 was used with the hope that only woodland and shrubs would be available for the investigation.

 Ideally, you must explore literature to find the best threshold as this can be site specific.

 ```JavaScript